- NY Credits : 10.0

 This course begins by giving users a refresher course in the basics of financial accounting and reporting.
-Along with a review of accounting principles, chapter one outlines the purposes and formats of the major financial statements: the balance sheet, income statement, and statement of cash flows.
-Additionally, this chapter reviews the FASB Accounting Standards Codification (ASC) and some of the Statements of Financial Accounting Concepts.
+It includes a review of accounting principles, and the purposes and formats of the major financial statements.
 The program proceeds to go down and through the balance sheet and devote separate chapters to each of the major balance sheet account classifications.
 For example, on the asset side, inventory is covered in chapter three, and, on the liabilities side, bonds are extensively discussed in chapter six.
-Separate chapters have been reserved for each of two complex topics: leases and pension plans.
-In all the chapters, the user will find very helpful exhibits and sample problems, with detailed answers, to assist her/him in understanding the material.
+Separate chapters have been reserved for both leases and pension plans.

 Upon successful completion of this course, the user should be able to:

 recognize the formats and elements of balance sheets and income statements,

 determine the valuation of accounts receivable and methods of recognizing uncollectible receivables,

 recognize the accounting requirements for the various ways of acquiring fixed assets, cost recovery, impairment, and disposal,

 identify the various types of current and long-term liabilities,